Belief Is All You Need: Modeling Narrative Archetypes in Conspiratorial Discourse: Methods

 \subsubsection{Disentangled Sign-Aware Graph Neural Network}

-Our model learns distinct representations for belief polarity and narrative stylistic traits from the signed graph.
-Drawing on foundational work in signed network representation learning~\cite{kumar2016edge} and disentangled graph embeddings~\cite{ma2019disentangled}, SiBeGNN maps each node $v_i$ into two orthogonal subspaces: a belief subspace $z_{b,i} \in \mathbb{R}^{d_b}$ representing ideological alignment, and a persona subspace $z_{p,i} \in \mathbb{R}^{d_p}$ capturing stylistic and behavioral tendencies independent of belief.
-The combined embedding is $z_i = [z_{b,i}; z_{p,i}] \in \mathbb{R}^{d_b + d_p}$.
+Building on signed network representation learning~\cite{kumar2016edge} and disentangled graph embeddings~\cite{ma2019disentangled}, SiBeGNN learns separate representations for belief polarity and narrative style from the signed graph.
+Each node $v_i$ is mapped into two orthogonal subspaces: a belief subspace $z_{b,i} \in \mathbb{R}^{d_b}$ encoding ideological alignment, and a persona subspace $z_{p,i} \in \mathbb{R}^{d_p}$ capturing stylistic and behavioral traits independent of belief.
+The final embedding is the concatenation $z_i = [z_{b,i}; z_{p,i}] \in \mathbb{R}^{d_b + d_p}$.

-\paragraph{\textbf{Architecture: }} The model begins with learnable node embeddings $X \in \mathbb{R}^{N \times d_{\text{in}}}$, processed through two sign-specific graph convolutional layers, one for positive edges $E^+$ and one for negative edges $E^-$.
+\para{Architecture: } The model begins with learnable node embeddings $X \in \mathbb{R}^{N \times d_{\text{in}}}$, processed through two sign-specific graph convolutional layers, one for positive edges $E^+$ and one for negative edges $E^-$.
 Message passing is defined as:

 where $\text{GCNConv}$ denotes graph convolutional operations.
 Hidden states are concatenated and projected: